emberjs/ember-test-waiters/README.md

 after each helper has executed until a predetermined condition is met.
 After the waiters finish, the next async helper is executed and the process repeats.

 This allows the test suite to pause at deterministic intervals, and helps thread together the async nature of tests.

+Test waiters can be added to application code to provide the necessary integration with the test suite.
+The waiters will function as intended in development mode, and we strip the vast majority of the functionality in production mode so as to minimize negative performance impact.

 ## Compatibility